 Intravascular Ultrasound (IVUS)

-Think of IVUS as a gentle window into your arteries one that offers clarity, reassurance, and precision in protecting your heart health.
+Think of IVUS as a gentle window into your arteries — one that offers clarity, reassurance, and precision in protecting your heart health.
+This is especially true with advanced Intravascular Ultrasound (IVUS) now available in Chennai.

 What is Intravascular Ultrasound (IVUS)?